 • To create a queue on the Queue Management page:

-1. In the navigation pane of the DLI management console, choose Resources >Queue Management.
+1. In the navigation pane on the left of the DLI management console, choose Resources > Queue Management.

 2. In the upper right corner of the Queue Management page, click Buy Queue to create a queue.